nikhilkoshta/TipCalculator/README.md

+# Tip-Calculator-

+About-
-# Tip-Calculator- This App is made with Jetpack Compose which calculates Tip based on the cost of service.
+This App is made with Jetpack Compose which calculates Tip based on the cost of service.

 Instructions-
 1. Always work with a new branch other than master branch.